Evgeni1294/Week2-Project/README.md

 Password validator script

 # Instructions
-run the script like this: "./password-validator.sh '<your password>'"
+run the script like this: "./password-validator.sh your_password"